robertsrb/VERTEX-CFD/paper/paper.md

 # Acknowledgements

-This work was funded by the Laboratory Directed Research and Development (LDRD) program at Oak Ridge National Laboratory, and the Scientific Discovery through Advanced Computing (SciDac) program.
+This work was funded by the Laboratory Directed Research and Development (LDRD) program at Oak Ridge National Laboratory.

 # Disclaimer